Sasanian Empire: Sasanian military

-The active army of the Sassanid Empire originated from Ardashir I, the first shahanshah of the empire.
+The active army of the Sasanian Empire originated from Ardashir I, the first shahanshah of the empire.
 Ardashir restored the Achaemenid military organizations, retained the Parthian cavalry model, and employed new types of armour and siege warfare techniques.

 Role of priests

 The relationship between priests and warriors was important, because the concept of Ērānshahr had been revived by the priests.
 Disagreements between the priests and the warriors led to fragmentation within the empire, which led to its downfall.